ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/problem-statement.md

 For $R = 2$:

 Bob gets his revenge this time!
-Alice has two possible moves:
+Alice has two possible initial moves:

 1. Take the Counter in node $1$ and move it to node $2$; or
 1. Take the Counter in node $3$ and move it to node $2$.